Uyarthiru 420: Cast

+Production

+Meghana Raj, who previously played a softspoken person in Kaadhal Solla Vandhen (2008), played a glamourous role in the film.
+The film was shot in Bangalore.

 Soundtrack

 The music was composed by Mani Sharma.

-Critical reception
+The audio launch event took place on 22 June 2011 at Sathyam Cinemas, Chennai.

+Reception

-Behindwoods wrote:"Not ingenious enough".
-The New Indian Express wrote that "‘Uyarthiru…’ is an intriguing rogue.
+A critic from The New Indian Express wrote, "‘Uyarthiru…’ is an intriguing rogue.
 Incomprehensible at times, unconvincing at others, but a tolerable, fairly lovable rogue".
-Nowrunning wrote:"This tale of deception cons you into believing".